tiepdotme/blog-2/_posts/2020-06-21-advanced-promises-chaining-error-handling.markdown

 I mentioned this disadvantage above for error handler in `then`:

-> If you are using a chain of promises like the one in the chaining example, you will be writing error handler for each `then` block.
+> If you are using a chain of promises like the one in the chaining example, you will be writing an error handler for each `then` block.

 There will be times when you **DO** want different error handlers for all `then` blocks in your chain (maybe for easier debugging or logging).
-At that point, error handler in individual `then` blocks become an advantage.
+At that point, the error handler in individual `then` blocks becomes an advantage.

 ### Operators

-There are two key operators that promises have which are suited for specific conditions: `Promise.all` and `Promise.race`.
+There are two key operators that promises have, which are suited for specific conditions: `Promise.all` and `Promise.race`.

 #### Promise.all

 Promise chaining comes in handy when you want to do one async operation after another (sequentially).
-Quite often you would have to do multiple async operations concurrently without waiting for one to complete.
+Quite often, you would have to do multiple async operations concurrently without waiting for one to complete.
 Also, your action (callback) depends on all the async operations completing.

-`Promise.all` allows us to run multiple async operations at the same time (saving us time) but still wait for all of them to complete before executing the callback.
+`Promise.all` allows us to run multiple async operations simultaneously (saving us time) but still wait for all of them to complete before executing the callback.

 ```javascript
 const waitForMe = function (name) {